 This doesnt happen on QGIS 1.8.

 #1 Updated by Nathan Woodrow about 7 years ago

 While it seems a bit strange this is the correct behavior.
 The expression engine in master, which is different to 1.8, works different and doesn't convert the result to decimal if both sides are integer.
 See https://github.com/qgis/Quantum-GIS/blob/master/src/core/qgsexpression.h#L80

 I prefer the first one as it's cleaner.

-#2 Updated by Filipe Dias almost 7 years ago
+#2 Updated by Filipe Dias about 7 years ago

 I see.
 From the user point of view I think this is more likely to be seen as a bug, than as the correct behaviour.
 When I ask QGIS to "do the math" and specify that I want the result to have decimal places (float field), I expect it to do it correctly and show the decimal places without workarounds.
 In any case, this behaviour should be explained somewhere.